 - Premium.
-This is $144.60 per month (although it may be higher, depending on your income).
+This is usually $148.50 per month (although it may be higher, depending on your income).

 - Coinsurance.
 You may owe a certain amount for services you receive, which is usually 20 percent of the Medicare-approved cost after you’ve met your deductible.

-Medicare Part D, also known as Medicare’s prescription drug plan, is an add-on to original Medicare that helps cover the cost of prescription drugs.
+Medicare Part D is an add-on to original Medicare that helps cover the cost of prescription drugs.
 This can be used to cover medications you need during treatment for substance use disorder.

 Most Medicare Advantage, or Medicare Part C, plans also offer prescription drug coverage.